raymondworkshop/raymondworkshop.github.io/note.md

     - check the code & math highlight function
         + use Pygments highlight function
+        + TODO - USE MKDocs pkg

     - check more nox pkg

 #### 2021-06-07